 There are several things you are highly encouraged to do before the settlement process begins.
 When done properly and timely, these things will be able to help you go through the settlement process with your mind at ease.

-First, secure insurance for the property.
-Insurance will protect you should anything happens to the property during the settlement period.
+Secure insurance for the property.
+Insurance will protect you should anything happen to the property during the settlement period.

-As mentioned earlier, you should also be able to make a final inspection of the property before the settlement process.
-Check with your conveyancer that all the measurements and boundaries they match what is stated in the Certificate of Title.
+Check with your conveyancer that all the measurements and boundaries match what is stated in the Certificate of Title.
 If anything puts you in doubt, raise the matter with your agent and the seller as soon as possible.

-The most important thing is to ensure that your pockets are ready.
-Understand the fees surrounding the sale of the property.
+Get your pockets ready.
+You need to understand the fees surrounding the sale of the property.
 For instance, you have to be aware that you will be accountable for paying for the land transfer duty.

-Once you reached the final day of the process, you will be able to receive the keys to your new home and start another chapter in your life.
+Once you reach the final day of the process, you will be able to receive the keys to your new home and start another chapter in your life.